paulnord/yall-run/README.md

 yawl-run status ./campaigns/<campaign-id>
 ```

-For active Condor campaigns, status reports the DAGMan controller separately from its DAG nodes and maps active `DAGNodeName` values back to YAWL task names.
+For active Condor campaigns, status reports the DAGMan controller separately from its DAG nodes and maps active `DAGNodeName` values back to yawl task names.

 ## Condor execution wrapper

-A site or container wrapper can be configured without teaching YAWL anything detector-specific:
+A site or container wrapper can be configured without teaching yawl anything detector-specific:

 ```toml
 [condor]